outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

         e<---f
         |
         v
-   a<---b<---c<---d head master (ref to commit 'd')
+   a<---b<---c<---d master (ref to commit 'd')
         ^
         |
       tag 'v2.0' (ref to commit 'b')
 ```

-But, let's look at what happens when we then checkout head master:
+But, let's look at what happens when we then checkout master:

 ```
     $ git checkout master